bitlabstudio/ansible-webfaction-gunicorn-django/README.md

 * Setup your Webfaction apps and websites in the control panel
 * Change the variables of this playbook
-* Upload your Django repo into a git repo
+* Upload your Django repo into a git repo and clone it on the server
+* Create your local_settings.py
 * Run the playbook

 # Prerequisites